 An invasive species can be a plant, fungus, land animal or marine animal that is not native to a specific location.
-Invasive species have the ability to spread in huge numbers and are believed to cause huge amounts of damage to the environment, economy and even the health of humans and other animals.
+Invasive species, like the lionfish, have the ability to spread in huge numbers and are believed to cause huge amounts of damage to the environment, economy and even the health of humans and other animals.

 The Lionfish, (Pterois volitans and P. miles) is an invasive species that is found in the surrounding waters of Curacao since 2009, which is almost 25 years after they were introduced off the coast of South Florida in 1985.
 Lionfish were originally from the Indo-Pacific area but now they are well established in The Caribbean Sea, North Western Atlantic, South Western Atlantic and the Gulf of Mexico.
 Due to the speed at which this species is growing and the way they negatively impact native fish communities, they are now considered as one of the biggest threats to the native reef systems surrounding the beautiful Dutch Caribbean island of Curacao.

 Lionfish have large venomous spines, which makes them a bad choice for possible predators as well as humans.
 The venom can cause severe pain, vomiting, headaches and difficulties breathing to anyone who gets stung.
 The only way to alleviate this pain is by submerging the affected area into water that is as hot as you can tolerate, without burning the skin and leaving it for 60 to 90 minutes.
 Therefore, special training and safety precautions need to be used when hunting Lionfish.